-- Students compose two compositions, of at least three minutes' combined duration - One composition to a brief set by the exam board, of at least one minute in duration. - One free composition set by the student, of at least one minute in duration.
+- Students compose two compositions of at least three minutes' combined duration - One composition to a brief set by the exam board, of at least one minute in duration. - One free composition set by the student, of at least one minute in duration.

 GCSE Music is ideal preparation for A Level or BTEC Music which will lead to many University or Music College courses.
 It is also suitable for students who wish to further their knowledge of Music and have a well-rounded foundation for any future career path.
 Careers in music include a vast range of possibilities such as teaching, freelance performing, music therapy and music journalism.
-There are also many other career pathways in the music industry such as artist management, event administration, and music production.
+Other career pathways include artist management, event administration, and music production.